julilan/drupal10_portfolio/README.md

 - [Power Portfolio Theme](https://www.drupal.org/project/power_portfolio)

 This theme is not without its issues and I would recommend a more stabler one but it has some nice looking css and js features out of the box.
-Use at your own caution.

 ## Setup and Usage